Celanese: History

+After World War II

 In 1947, Celanese started producing acetate fiber at its plant near Ocotlán, Jalisco, Mexico.
-The plant was closed in 2019.
+This plant closed in 2019.

 By 1958, Celanese had 13 domestic plants, three research and development centers, some 30 groups of products, and approximately 13,000 employees.

-Celanese commissioned Edward Durell Stone, a 20th century American architect, in 1959 to build the “Celanese House,” a model home in New Canaan, Connecticut, to showcase the company’s new materials and styles.
+In 1959, Celanese commissioned Edward Durell Stone, a 20th-century American architect, to build the "Celanese House", a model home in New Canaan, Connecticut, to showcase the company's new materials and styles.

-Celanese bought operations of Imperial Chemicals Incorporated in 1982.
-This included the Fiber Industries Incorporated plant in Salisbury, North Carolina, a part of Invista since 2004.
+Celanese bought certain operations of the British chemicals firm Imperial Chemical Industries (ICI) in 1982.
+This included the Fiber Industries Incorporated plant in Salisbury, North Carolina, which became part of Invista in 2004.

-In 1983, Celanese built a $20 million plant in Rock Hill, South Carolina, to produce polybenzimidazole (PBI), a material used to fabricate high-performance protective apparel used in firefighter's gear and astronaut space suits.
+In 1983, Celanese built a $20 million plant in Rock Hill, South Carolina, to produce polybenzimidazole (PBI), a material used to fabricate high-performance protective apparel used in firefighters' gear and astronaut space suits.

 Celanese spun off its pharmaceutical business as Celgene in 1986.